RyoOkano21/FSC/README.md

 This repository provides R code implementing the **functional synthetic control (FSC)** methods proposed in the following paper:

 Okano, R. and Kurisu, D. (2026).
-Functional Synthetic Control Methods for Metric Space-Valued Outcomes. *arXiv*.
+Functional Synthetic Control Methods for Metric Space-Valued Outcomes. *arXiv preprint*.

 This repository includes the following files, which can be used to replicate the results reported in the paper: